 - a.
 Sunday Mornings.
-Though the governor has allowed for in-person worship at 25% capacity if desired, at ULCH online worship will continue for quite awhile.
+Though the governor has allowed for in-person worship at 50% capacity (with max of 250) if desired, at ULCH online worship will continue for quite awhile.
 We know our community includes many who have risk factors.
 We have a mutual commitment to the health and well being of one another. - i.
 Even when we do worship in-person, we will consider how to make live-streaming available. - ii.
 We will consider how varied music is included and avoid singing and humming. - iii.
-We will consider alternate ways for sharing the peace and Holy Communion. - b.
+We will consider alternate ways for sharing the peace and Holy Communion. - iv.
+We will consider experimenting with an outdoor worship service later in the summer. - b.
 Evening Services and other small services.
 For the time being we will continue to hold our twice monthly evening service online.
 In the future we can discern when and how these are held in-person.
-Other times of prayer are possible in the courtyard or patio and social distancing should be observed and masks required. - c.
+Other times of prayer are possible in the courtyard or patio and social distancing should be observed and masks required.

+- c.
 Funerals.
 Small in-person graveside services are possible at this time.
 Larger in-person funerals and memorial services will need to wait. - i.
 The pastors and worship leaders are open to online services, live streaming, and other ways to make space for grief and support. - d.
 Weddings.
 Small in-person weddings may be possible, particularly when outdoors.